WASHINGTON — To visit the new national park proposed by a Maryland congresswoman would require a 239,000-mile journey and an oxygen tank.

 "In 1969, led by the late Apollo Astronaut Neil Armstrong, American ingenuity changed history as humanity took a giant leap forward on the surface of the moon," Edwards said on the House floor Tuesday.

 "That history, as preserved on the lunar surface, is now in danger, as spacefaring commercial entities and foreign nations begin to achieve the technical capabilities necessary to land spacecraft on the surface of the moon," the Prince George's County lawmaker said.

 Artifacts on the moon's surface include U.S. flags, a memorial to fallen astronauts and cosmonauts left by the Apollo 15 mission — not to mention the golf balls struck by Apollo 14 commander Alan Shepard in 1971.

 The proposal is partly a response to a 2011 NASA report that explored the potential impact of commercial lunar visits on the landing sites and artifacts — which, despite their far-flung location, remain U.S. government property.

 The report notes that several commercial firms have contacted NASA seeking guidance on how to approach the "space assets."

 A NASA spokesman could not be reached for comment late Tuesday.

-Edwards, who also introduced broader legislation to increase spending for NASA over the next three years, has 11 co-sponsors on the lunar park bill.
-All are Democrats.
+Edwards, who also introduced broader legislation to authorize increased spending on NASA over the next three years, has 11 co-sponsors on the lunar park bill.
+All of them are Democrats.